llord1/llord1.github.io/07a-LegalSurvey.md

 The second half of this question is related to exploring where and how one engages in language learning and might highlight environments that foster multilingualism in lawyers.
 The learning of languages may take place in formal and informal settings.
 In Saint Lucia, most language education is likely to be done in a school setting.
 Overall, Saint Lucian Kwéyòl, a national heritage language, would typically be learned informally.
 Formal education of this language only recently began with young children (between the ages of 6-12) in less than a handful of schools and adult learners; however, since the major fire at the National Folk Resource Center, most classes have reverted to more private sessions.
 Renewed attention to the national language policy has redirected efforts to formal education of the language.
 However, enforcement of this policy appears to be challenging.

- 9) Please indicate any secondary languages you use to communicate and your proficiency.
+*9. Please indicate any additional languages you use to communicate and your proficiency.
 Note: Selecting only "listen (understand)" encompasses scenarios where one can comprehend but not converse in a language.
+(Very well, Well, Not well, Not at all, Not applicable)*

+[Second Language (2nd most often used at home & elsewhere)]

+[Third Language (3rd most often used at home & elsewhere)]

 I do not speak additional languages

 I do not speak a third language

-Any form of sign language

 English

-Saint Lucian Kwéyòl (Antillean Creole/ Patois)
+Saint Lucian Creole (Kwéyòl, Patois, Patwa)

+French

+Guadeloupean Creole

 Haitian Creole

-Guadeloupean Creole

-French

 Spanish

-Japanese

-Korean
+Portuguese (or any Romance language not mentioned)

 Papiamento

+Amerindian (including Arawakan, Cariban, etc.)

+Arabic (or any Afro-Asiatic language not mentioned)

 Dutch (including Afrikaans)

-Indigenous (including Arawakan, Cariban, of the Americas, & Australia)
+Hindi (or any Indo-Iranian/ Dravidian language not mentioned)

+German (or any West Germanic language not mentioned)

+Greek (or any Hellenic/ Armenian/ Albanian language not mentioned)

-Portuguese (or any Romance language not mentioned)
+Indonesian (or any Austronesian/ Austroasiatic/ Kra-Dai language not mentioned)

 Irish (or any Celtic language not mentioned)

+Japanese

+Korean

-Arabic (or any Afro-Asiatic language not mentioned)
+Mandarin Chinese (or any Sino-Tibetan language not mentioned)

+Russian (Armenian or any Balto-Slavic language not mentioned)

 Swahili (or any Niger-Congo/ African language not mentioned)

-Hindi (or any Indo-Iranian/ Dravidian language not mentioned)

 Swedish (or any North Germanic/ Uralic language not mentioned)

-German (or any West Germanic language not mentioned)

-Russian (Armenian or any Balto-Slavic language not mentioned)

 Turkish (or any Turkic/ Altaic language not mentioned)

-Greek (or any Hellenic/ Armenian/ Albanian language not mentioned)

-Mandarin (or any Sino-Tibetan language not mentioned)

-Indonesian (or any Austronesian/ Austroasiatic/ Kra-Dai language not mentioned)
+Any form of sign language

 Another language not represented

-*Row categories: Second Language (2nd most often used at home & elsewhere); Third Language (3rd most often used at home & elsewhere).*

-Other column categories "Language; Speak/Sign; Read; Write; Listen/Understand", offered the same dropdown options:

-Very well

-Well

-Not well

-Not at all

-Not applicable

- b) Please indicate which technique best describes how you came to learn each of the aforementioned languages; please select all that apply.
+*9b.
+Please indicate which technique best describes how you came to learn each of the aforementioned languages; please select all that apply.*

-Column categories:
+Second Language

-Formal education (requirement/ elective); Informal education (hobby); Informal education (from family & friends); Not applicable
+[Formal education (requirement/elective);  Informal education (hobby); Informal education (family & friends)]

-Row categories: Second Language, Third Language
+Third Language

+[Formal education (requirement/elective);  Informal education (hobby); Informal education (family & friends)]

 The first and second parts of this question are related to the previous question on language acquisition environments.
 However, these questions delve deeper into the presence of multilinguals in this profession, rather than the prior question's focus on identifying the details of one's primary language.
 The parameters of the prior question are used here, yet answering is optional.
 Only two additional options were made available as a means confirming or disproving whether Saint Lucian creole is indeed the second most dominant language in the country.
 Note, using conditional logic question 11b is hidden until options are selected in 11.
 If "I do not speak a second language" is selected, 11b becomes hidden.
 Additionally, if "Another language not represented" is selected, an option to manually enter a value for the unrepresented language will be revealed ('Please manually list language(s):").

- c) If you do speak more than one language, please indicate if your multilingual skill was ever a useful asset to representing a client.
+*9c.
+If you do speak more than one language, please indicate if your multilingual skill was ever a useful asset to representing a client.*

- I do not speak additional languages

 Yes

 No

 This question seeks to understand the current and future demand for multilingualism in lawyering, based on past lawyering experiences.
 These details may reveal sufficiencies as well as insufficiencies concerning the adequate legal representation of  Saint Lucian clients.
 Saint Lucia is a multilingual country, and a lawyer with multiple languages may stand a better chance of not only attracting a diverse and numerous clientele base; reduced language barriers would allow lawyers to better relay facts, arguments, and sentiments of clients with diverse backgrounds.

- 10) Please indicate which language frequency category best reflects your typical client interactions.
-This question only requires one response per row.
+*10. Please indicate how often you encounter each of the following languages during typical client interactions.
+This question requires one response per row.*

-Column categories: Very Frequently; Frequently; Occasionally; Rarely; Very Rarely; Never.

-*Row categories:*

-Any form of sign language

 English

-Saint Lucian Kwéyòl (Antillean Creole/ Patois)
+Saint Lucian Creole (Kwéyòl, Patois, Patwa)

+French

+Guadeloupean Creole

 Haitian Creole

-Guadeloupean Creole

-French

 Spanish

-Japanese

-Korean
+Portuguese (or any Romance language not mentioned)

 Papiamento

+Amerindian (including Arawakan, Cariban, etc.)

+Arabic (or any Afro-Asiatic language not mentioned)

 Dutch (including Afrikaans)

-Indigenous (including Arawakan, Cariban, of the Americas, & Australia)
+Hindi (or any Indo-Iranian/ Dravidian language not mentioned)

+*(Continued)10.
+Please indicate how often you encounter each of the following languages during typical client interactions.
+This question requires one response per row.*

+German (or any West Germanic language not mentioned)

+Greek (or any Hellenic/ Armenian/ Albanian language not mentioned)

-Portuguese (or any Romance language not mentioned)
+Indonesian (or any Austronesian/ Austroasiatic/ Kra-Dai language not mentioned)

 Irish (or any Celtic language not mentioned)

+Japanese

+Korean

-Arabic (or any Afro-Asiatic language not mentioned)
+Mandarin Chinese (or any Sino-Tibetan language not mentioned)

+Russian (Armenian or any Balto-Slavic language not mentioned)

 Swahili (or any Niger-Congo/ African language not mentioned)

-Hindi (or any Indo-Iranian/ Dravidian language not mentioned)

 Swedish (or any North Germanic/ Uralic language not mentioned)

-German (or any West Germanic language not mentioned)

-Russian (Armenian or any Balto-Slavic language not mentioned)

 Turkish (or any Turkic/ Altaic language not mentioned)

-Greek (or any Hellenic/ Armenian/ Albanian language not mentioned)

-Mandarin (or any Sino-Tibetan language not mentioned)

-Indonesian (or any Austronesian/ Austroasiatic/ Kra-Dai language not mentioned)
+Any form of sign language

+Unrecognised language(s)

 One's first language is not guaranteed to be what one will encounter when interacting with clients.
 It will be interesting to note where the client and lawyer languages overlap and where they do not.
 Answering is not optional as this information is crucial to the survey.